-NOTICE: Running tool with no load or "empty blows" will damage the Demolition Hammer.
+NOTICE: Running tool with no load or "empty blows" will damage the Breaker Hammer.

 CAUTION!
-Once activated, do not bear down, or thrust forcibly against the work surface.
+Once activated, do not press, bear down, or thrust forcibly against the work surface.
+Allow the Breaker Hammer's own weight to supply the needed force.

-Note: If the Demolition Hammer has not been used for a long time or is being used in low temperatures, the tool may require 3-5 minutes to warm up.
+Note: If the Breaker Hammer has not been used for a long time or is being used in low temperatures, the tool may require 3-5 minutes to warm up.

 NOTE: Carbon Brushes will wear during use.
-The Carbon Brush Indicator will light if the Brushes are worn.
-If the Carbon Brush Indicator lights, the worn Brushes will need to be replaced with the included Brushes by a qualified technician.
+The Breaker Hammer will stop working if the Brushes are worn.
+This does NOT mean Breaker Hammer is malfunctioning or broken, only that the worn Brushes will need to be replaced with the included Brushes by a qualified technician.